ericwkw/football_stats_app/README.md

 - **NEVER** commit your `.env.local` file to the repository
 - Rotate your Supabase keys regularly
 - Check `SECURITY_CHECKLIST.md` for more security tips
+- We use secure Node.js scripts for database operations instead of exposing credentials in commands

 ## Deployment